racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL.md

 @metadata order=60
 @metadata tagstring=system abstraction layer sal

-[imgPylabsSystemWrapper]: images/images50/extendingpylabs/PylabsSystemWrapper.png
+[imgPylabsSystemWrapper]: images/images51/extendingpylabs/PylabsSystemWrapper.png
-[cmdbobjproperty]: #/ExtendingPyLabs/CmdbObjProperty
+[cmdbobjproperty]: #/ExtendingPylabs/CmdbObjProperty

 #System Abstraction Layer

 [[warning]]
 **Warning**

-This PyLabs System Abstraction Layer section needs complete review and may be inaccurate at this moment.
+This Pylabs System Abstraction Layer section needs complete review and may be inaccurate at this moment.
 We try to get it up to date as soon as possible.

 Our apologies for any inconvenience.
 [[/warning]]